-CONTACT INFORMATION LOURDES FULLER SCHOOL: Shenandoah Middle Museum Magnet School PRINCIPAL: Bianca Calzadilla EMAIL: Ifuller@dadeschools.net PHONE: 305.
-856.8300 DOWNLOAD PROJECT INFO: educationfund.org Mosaics: Unity & Harmony in Broken Bits of Color Selecting a theme and medium, students transform their school's space with a mosaic mural Mosaics is a simple, yet intricate ancient art form requiring patience and sensibility.
+CONTACT INFORMATION LOURDES FULLER

+SCHOOL: Shenandoah Middle Museum Magnet School

+PRINCIPAL: Bianca Calzadilla EMAIL: Ifuller@dadeschools.net

+Mosaics: Unity & Harmony in Broken Bits of Color

+Selecting a theme and medium, students transform their school's space with a mosaic mural

+Mosaics is a simple, yet intricate ancient art form requiring patience and sensibility.
 It can transform dull, ordinary spaces into artistic and whimsical places.
 This makes it the ideal school medium.
 Creating mosaics in this project allows students to practice patience and learn how to reach consensus as they work.
 This builds community and classroom cooperation, and it has a transformative effect that fosters peace.
 Students discover that there are no big mistakes because they work in tiny pieces of color.
 Many students or teachers who claim that "they can't draw" love creating mosaics, as they perhaps unwittingly learn about color, value, proportions, spaces, and unity, all while cutting and gluing those tiny intricate shapes.
 Whether working on paper mosaics or full-blown glass or ceramic mosaics, students put away their cellphones and other distractions and engage in art-making.
-Upon completion, this project can be displayed as a large-scale mural that contributes to school pride and school beautification, which, in turn, builds community and personal ownership.
+Upon completion, this project can be displayed as a large-scale

 Students will see the unifying value of large-scale community projects where everyone contributes, and where the whole is bigger than the parts."

-STUDENTS About 60 7th and 8th grade students, between 12-14 years of age, participated in creating the mosaic.
+About 60 7th and 8th grade students, between 12-14 years of age, participated in creating the mosaic.
 Students met 90 minutes every other day.
 The project can be adapted to other age levels or smaller budgets, and can be used with small or large groups.
 It can be done with paper and on smaller scales.

-MATERIALS & RESOURCES Needed materials are Dur-Rock cement boards, pencils, rulers, photos for drawing tiles and glass, glass cutters and nippers, goggles and gloves, cement and grout, clay, glazes, plastic containers, Weldbond glass glue, dedicated 4' x 6' tables, and old cardboard boxes.
+Needed materials are Dur-Rock cement boards, pencils, rulers, photos for drawing tiles and glass, glass cutters and nippers, goggles and gloves, cement and grout, clay, glazes, plastic containers, Weldbond glass glue, dedicated 4' x 6' tables, and old cardboard boxes.
 Materials needed for adapting the project are cardboard, mosaic paper squares, glue, scissors, construction paper, old magazines, and recycled plastics.
 Resources include visiting 'Wynwood Walls' - seeing all the murals gives students a great perspective.

-ABOUT THE TEACHER Lourdes Fuller is a veteran art teacher with more than 20 years of experience.
+Lourdes Fuller is a veteran art teacher with more than 20 years of experience.
 She has received numerous accolades including 2018 Ellies Teacher Travel Grant recipient, 2015 Florida Art Teacher of the Year, Middle School Division, and recipient of many grants from The Education Fund.
 She attained her National Board Certification in 2001 and has worked for both the American Museum of Cuban Diaspora 2017 -2019 as Education consultant and chief museum docent, and as Professional Development facilitator/trainer at the Bass Museum of Art 2013-2016 in Art Curriculum development.

-STANDARDS VISUAL ARTS VA.68.0.1.1 Make connections between the structural elements of art and the organizational principles of design to understand how artwork is unified.
+VA.68.O.1.1 Make connections between the structural elements of art and the organizational principles of design to understand how artwork is unified.

 VA.68.0.1.4 Create artworks that demonstrate skilled use of media to convey personal vision.

-VA.68.H.3.2 Discuss the use of background knowledge and critical- thinking skills, learned in the visual arts, to understand varying concepts, viewpoints, and solutions.
-VA.68.F.1.1 Use non-traditional thinking and various techniques to create two-, three-, and/or four-dimensional artworks.
+VA.68.H.3.2 Discuss the use of background knowledge and critical-thinking skills, learned in the visual arts, to understand varying concepts, viewpoints, and solutions.

+VA.68.F.1.1 Use non-traditional thinking and various techniques to create two-, three-, and/or fourdimensional artworks.

 VA.68.S.2.2 Create artwork requiring sequentially ordered procedures and specified media to achieve intended results.
-SPONSORED BY